ThakerKush/hatch/README.md

 ## Roadmap

-**Performance**
-- Local snapshot cache to skip S3 round-trips on warm restores
-- Diff/incremental snapshots (upload only changed memory pages)
-- Target: sub-5s restore for warm cache, sub-15s cold

-**Networking**
-- Per-VM egress bandwidth limits (tc/qdisc)
-- IPv6 support on the bridge
-- WireGuard overlay for multi-node clusters
-- Per-VM DNS records (`<vmid>.internal`)

-**Multi-tenancy & auth**
-- API key / JWT authentication
-- Per-tenant resource quotas and isolated bridges

-**Scheduler & multi-node**
+- [ ] API keys and a web dashboard to create, monitor, and manage VMs without touching the API directly
-- Distribute VMs across multiple hosts
+- [ ] Scheduler and multi-node support to distribute VMs across multiple hosts with live migration via snapshot/restore
-- Live migration using snapshot/restore
-- Placement strategies (bin-packing, spread, GPU affinity)

-**Hypervisor**
-- Cloud-Hypervisor support (PCI passthrough, GPU, larger VMs)
+- [ ] Cloud Hypervisor support for GPU passthrough, VNC, and larger workloads alongside Firecracker for lightweight ones
-- OCI image support
+- [ ] OCI image support — pull any container image and boot it as a full VM, no rootfs conversion needed
-- Unified API — same endpoints, hypervisor choice per template

-**Developer experience**
-- CLI (`hatch create`, `hatch ssh`, `hatch snapshot`)
-- Web dashboard
-- WebSocket terminal (browser SSH)
-- TypeScript SDK
-- Pre-built golden images (Ubuntu, Debian, Alpine)

-**Observability**
-- Prometheus metrics (VM count, snapshot/restore latency, resource usage)
-- Per-VM CPU/memory/network via Firecracker metrics
-- Structured log export
+- [ ] Better observability — per-VM CPU/memory/network metrics and structured log export

-**Security**
-- Firecracker jailer integration (rootless VMs)
-- Encrypted snapshots at rest
-- Per-VM egress firewall rules